How to pay international contractors in India

 • Digital wallets or payment platforms.
 Note that not all digital payment platforms are available in India (for example, Venmo only works within the US) though some employers use platforms like Wise to transfer money across borders.
 Remember that exchange rates can change from day to day, making it difficult to predict your outgoings.

 • Global payroll services.
 Typically, contractors aren't included in payroll, since they aren't subject to the same withholdings as employees—instead, they invoice for their services, which goes through accounts payable for many companies.
-But with Rippling, you can pay Indian employees and Indian contractors, wherever they are, in a single pay run.
+But with Rippling, you can pay Indian employees and Indian contractors, simplifying Indian pay runs for your team.

 As you saw in Step #2, there are multiple ways to pay contractors in India.
 But the fastest and simplest way is paying contractors through global payroll software.

-With Rippling, you can pay employees and contractors, across the world, in a single pay run.
+With Rippling, you can pay employees and contractors across the world in one system.
 Here’s a preview of how Rippling’s global payroll system works:

 Step #4: Ensure your contractor has the right tax information

 Employers aren't usually required to withhold and pay income taxes for contractors in India, who are responsible for filing their own tax returns if they earn more than INR 250,000.
-If a freelancer’s tax liability is more than INR 10,000, they have to file taxes quarterly instead of annually.
 And if contractors make more than INR 2,000,000, they also need to pay a Goods and Services Tax (GST).

 US companies hiring contractors in India need to submit an IRS Form W-8BEN as a part of their annual tax return.
 Sometimes employers will also need to include a Form 1096